JoeyStanley/real/resources/index.md

 # Resources

-This page is still small but will eventually be a central place for all things useful for other linguists.
-It'll list software I've found useful, book recommendations, and links to resources I've developed and other helpful pages I write.
-For now, I can list a couple things.
+On this page you'll find links to all sorts of stuff that I have found useful, including software, tutorials, books, general reading on R, statistics, Praat, and other stuff.

 <br/>